Belgrade Arena

 The Belgrade Arena (Београдска арена) is a multi-purpose indoor arena located in Belgrade, Serbia.
 It is designed as a universal hall for sports, cultural events and other programs.
 The venue is used for several different sports events, such as basketball, futsal, handball, judo, table tennis, tennis, volleyball, and water polo competitions, as well as for concerts.
 The arena's capacity stands at 18,386.
 Also there is a small hall with underground tuminel for warming while the total floor area stands at 48,000 sqm.

-Belgrade Arena was a member of the European Arenas Association (EAA).
+The Belgrade Arena was formerly a member of the European Arenas Association (EAA).

 Location and influence

 The Belgrade Arena is situated in New Belgrade.
 Arena's parking is limited in spaces, though nearby residential areas provide enough room for vehicles.

 It is a 10-minute walk from Novi Beograd railway station, which offers international train services from Austria, Hungary, Slovenia and Croatia, domestic train services (fast and regional trains) to and from Novi Sad, Subotica and Šid and urban rail services BG Voz.

 It takes a 15-minute drive from Belgrade Nikola Tesla Airport to the arena.
 Ride from downtown Belgrade would take the same amount of time, unless in rush-hour, when it could take up to 30 minutes to get to central Novi Beograd, where the arena is located.

 The construction of the arena has caused a substantial increase in prices for apartments in the surrounding area, which are mostly new.
 A new modern business district is scheduled to be constructed across the Belgrade Arena.
 Hotel IN was the first new hotel to be built near the arena however the venue is also within walking distance from Hyatt Regency Belgrade and Crowne Plaza Belgrade.